jjking2/notfast/README.md

 ## About

-Notorious FAST is a generous purpose data receiver, organizer and saver designed to handle high-speed high-volume data.
+Notorious FAST (NotFast in short) is a generous purpose data receiver, organizer and saver designed to handle high-speed high-volume data.
 It accepts data very fast and let an application display the data quickly.

 Here is how it works:

 - A number of queues are set up to receive data.
-- A queue handler thread reads from a queue data and spawn a worker thread.
+- A queue handler thread reads data from one of the queues and spawn a worker thread.
 - A piece of data can contain high-priority and normal-priority items.
 - High-priority items are immediately sent to display applications through UDP multicast.
 - Normal-priority items are saved to a data store.